Chain Tutte polynomials: Chain Tutte evaluations and specializations

 \end{corollary}

 \begin{proof}

 We proceed by induction on the number of ground set elements of $M$.
-If there is one element and the rank is one then $\chi^{op}_M(t)=t-1$.
-Then for larger sets of ground set elements the recursion in Corollary \ref{charop-recur} finished the proof.\end{proof}
+If there is one element and the rank is one then $\chi^{\op}_M(t)=t-1$.
+Then for larger ground sets the recursion in Corollary \ref{charop-recur} finishes the proof.\end{proof}